owenmpierce/modId/README.md

 command-line utility that will export graphics from these games into BMP files, and import those BMPs back into the graphics archives used by these games.
-Such games include Commander Keen, Bio Menace, Catacombs 3D, Rescue Rover, Wolf3D (VGAGRAPH only), Dangerous Dave, and possibly others.
+Such games include Commander Keen, Bio Menace, Catacombs 3D, Rescue Rover, Wolfenstein 3D (VGAGRAPH only), Dangerous Dave, and possibly others.

 ModId allows you to: